sseung0703/sseung0703/README.md

 ## Seunghyun Lee 👋
 - Welcome to my Github page.
 I am a Ph.D. course student at Inha Univ. in South Korea.
-My research areas are machine learning, deep learning, and especially the light-weighting convolutional neural networks such as knowledge distillation and filter pruning.
+My research areas are machine learning, deep learning, and especially the light-weighting the convolutional neural networks such as knowledge distillation and filter pruning.

 ## Language 🧱
   - Tensorflow (1.x and 2.x): intermediate